DuncanMC/DatesInSwift/README.md

 The NSDate instance method  mdy() returns an `mdyTuple`.

-The global function date(mdy: myyTyple) takes an `mdyTuple` as input and returns an NSDate.
+The global function date(mdy: mdyTyple) takes an `mdyTuple` as input and returns an NSDate.

+It turns out that you can't match tuple constants in the cases of a switch statement by default.
+In order to do that you have to implement the `~=` (pattern match) operator for the tuple type.

+For the mdyTuple type, the pattern match function looks like this:

+	/**
+	  This function makes it possible to use mdyTuple constants or variables in the cases of switch statements.
+	*/
+	func ~=(a: mdyTuple, b: mdyTuple) -> Bool {
+	  return a.month ~= b.month && a.year ~= b.year && a.day ~= b.day
+	}

-##Exploring Swift switch statements
+###Exploring Swift switch statements
 ------

 Swift has a very powerful version of the switch statement.
 You can match strings, you can match ranges of values, and you can match tuples.